Weissberg Foundation - Funder Overview

 How to Apply

 The Weissberg Foundation does not accept unsolicited applications.
-The foundation uses a proactive identification model to find and engage potential grantees, removing "the burden on these organizations to find us and engage in time-intensive application processes."
+The foundation uses a proactive identification model to find and engage potential grantees, removing "the burden on these organisations to find us and engage in time-intensive application processes."

-The foundation proactively identifies organizations through:
+The foundation proactively identifies organisations through:

 - Landscape analyses of racial justice work in Virginia

-- Attending events where organizers already gather
+- Attending events where organisers already gather

 - Building on existing networks while intentionally expanding reach to rural communities